brootaylor/brootaylor-v2/sites/eleventy/src/_content/writing/my-frontend-resources-2023.md

 ---
-title: "My Front End Resources 2023"
+title: My Front End Resources 2023
-# Populates the `meta description` for a page
-summary: "A list of resources that help me while doing front-end design and development in 2023."
+summary: A list of resources that help me while doing front-end design and development in 2023.
-# Populates the opening / `lead` text on a page
 lead:
   - The last time I shared a post on my <a href="/writing/2019-03-15/my-frontend-resources-2019">list of frontend resources</a> was back in 2019.
 I think it's about time I posted an update &mdash; seeing that's it's 2023 after all.
 date: 2023-02-12T17:36:00
-updated: 2023-02-12T18:33:00
+updated: 2023-02-15T16:47:30.689Z
 location:
-  locality: "Crawley"
+  locality: Crawley
-  country_name: "UK"
+  country_name: UK
 category:
-- "web_development"
+  - web_development
-- "technology"
+  - technology
-- "reminder"
+  - reminder
 ---
 As mentioned the last time I posted a article of this nature; I'm indebted to the people listed here and am immensely grateful that they've given so generously of their skills, experience and time.
 I'm a better developer because of them.

 This list certainly isn't exhaustive.
 It's a snapshot - *(beginning of 2023)* - for myself.
 Hopefully there's something here that you'll find useful as well.

 Here goes&hellip;

 ## Resources & Referencing